OAGi/Score/docs/user_guide/index.rst

 There are two methods for discarding a Context Scheme.
 The first discards a Context Scheme individually:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-2. Choose “View/Edit Context Scheme” from the drop-down list.
+2. Choose "View/Edit Context Scheme" from the drop-down list.

 3. Locate the Context Scheme you want to discard.
-Use the Name (`How to use the Search field in general <#how-to-use-the-search-field-in-general>`__), *Updater*\ ”, *Updated start date*, and *Updated end date* search filters (see `How to use Search Filters <#how-to-use-search-filters>`__) to help locate the desired Context Scheme.
-Click on its Name or GUID to open its “Edit Context Scheme” page.
+Use the Name (`How to use the Search field in general <#how-to-use-the-search-field-in-general>`__), *Updater*\ ", *Updated start date*, and *Updated end date* search filters (see `How to use Search Filters <#how-to-use-search-filters>`__) to help locate the desired Context Scheme.
+Click on its Name or GUID to open its "Edit Context Scheme" page.

-4. Click the “Discard” button.
+4. Click the "Discard" button.

 5. A dialog is open where you can confirm or cancel the request.
 If there is a Business Context using the Context Scheme, the application